 SNES9x traces its roots back to two of the oldest emulators for the SNES.
 The early days of emulation are hazy, and a lot has been lost to the ether, but two of the earliest (successful) attempts to run Super Nintendo games on PC were SNES96 and SNES97.
 The two developers of those emulators, Gary Henderson and Jerremy Koot, came together in July 1997 and merged their work.
 The result is SNES9x.

 Why use SNES9x when higan and bsnes have better compatibility and are more accurate?
 Actually, there are several areas in which SNES9x is the emulator to beat.
-It’s light on system requirements, and there are forks available for Android, jailbroken iOS phones, Nintendo 3DS, PSP, and more.
+It’s light on system requirements and is available on Android, jailbroken iOS phones, Nintendo 3DS, PSP, and more.

 From the look of the SNES9x website, you’d think work had stopped on it in around 1999.
 However, the forums are still active, and the emulator is being actively maintained by developer OV2.